openconnectivity/IOTivity-Lite-setup/Readme.md

 https://github.com/openconnectivityfoundation/DeviceBuilder/tree/master/DeviceBuilderInputFormat-file-examples

-## generate code
+## Generate Code

 script: **gen.sh**

-This script runs the DeviceBuilder with the arguments:
+This script runs the DeviceBuilder application with the predefined arguments:
 - iot-lite/example.json as input file
 - light device as device type

+### changing the device type of the OCF Server
-when the device type needs to change from oic.d.light to something else the next mechanisms are available to change the device type:
+The device type can be change from oic.d.light (default) to something different.
+The following mechanisms are available to change the device type:
 - change the server code from oic.d.light to the specific value
 	- search for oic.d.light in the server code, and change the value.
 	- no need to re-generate the server code